GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
+> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
 >
-> ~ *Laurence J. Peter*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts